How to Change Resolution in DaVinci Resolve (Quickly!)

 To get the best results – before rendering to the highest quality, change your timeline resolution to the original resolution of the footage (if you shot it in higher resolution, say 4K) and then render the original high resolution for the best image quality!

-As already stated above, it only takes few clicks to change your timeline resolution at the “Edit” page before starting the rendering process.
+As already stated above, it only takes a few clicks to change your timeline resolution at the “Edit” page before starting the rendering process.

-DaVinci Resolve will automatically re-calculate windows, tracking data, keyframes etc, to fit the updated resolution – that’s why Resolve is Resolution independent!
+DaVinci Resolve will automatically re-calculate windows, tracking data, keyframes, etc, to fit the updated resolution – that’s why Resolve is Resolution independent!

 1. Avatar photo